Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-storage-partition.md

 ### Description

 	Remove a storage partition configuration from the database.

 ### Arguments

 * `[scope]`

    Zero or one argument.
 The argument is the scope: a valid os (e.g.,
-	'redhat'), a valid appliance (e.g., 'compute') or a valid host (e.g., 'compute-0-0).
+	'redhat'), a valid appliance (e.g., 'backend') or a valid host (e.g., 'backend-0-0).
 No argument means the scope is 'global'.

 ### Parameters